 There are many great creative design agencies around the world, each doing their own thing.

-Like with similar posts to this, we’ll update this list over time, as agencies change, move, merge, and all sorts of other shenanigans!
+Like with similar posts to this, we’ll update this list over time, as agencies change, move, merge, and all the rest!

 What makes these agencies special to us, is that we’ve seen their work grow and change over time.
 Following them and seeing them succeed is very rewarding indeed; it’s also inspiring which I’m sure other agencies will agree with me on.